brookcs3/pleco-xa/README.md

   transitions as you scroll.
 Place `loop1.mp3` and `loop2.mp3` in the `examples` directory to try it locally.

+The `examples/backend` and `examples/frontend` folders are included only as reference material used during development.
+They are not intended to be fully featured applications or starting points for production projects.

 ## Deploying with Stripe Checkout

 Example serverless functions for integrating Pleco Xa with Stripe Checkout are provided in [deploying/railway-api](deploying/railway-api/).
 This example uses [Railway](https://railway.app/) to deploy two endpoints: